 - Mental health professionals

-Appraising the financial value of human life is difficult, to say the least.
-With our Lawrenceville wrongful death lawyers by your side, you can carefully catalog the true impact this accident had on your life.
+Appraising the financial value of a human life is difficult, to say the least.
+With our Lawrenceville wrongful death lawyers by your side, we can carefully catalog the true impact this fatal accident has had on your family’s lives.

-A Kaine Law attorney can help you gather victim impact statements, expert testimony, financial records, and other factors to determine the value of your emotional and financial suffering.
+A Kaine Law attorney serving Lawrenceville can help you gather medical records, expert testimony, financial records, and other factors to determine the value of your emotional and financial suffering.

-- Gather evidence of the other party’s negligence
+- Gather evidence of the other party’s negligence, such as the police report, medical records, and witness statements

-- Handle all communications with the other party’s representatives
+- Handle all communications with the at-fault party’s representatives

 - Negotiate for a fair settlement